Cauaspinheiro/gamepass_mobile/README.md

 ## :video_game: Usage

-This app does not have any built app so far, if you wanna use the app you have to clone this repository locally and run the app yourself.
+This app does not have any built app so far.
+If you want use the app you have to clone this repository locally and run the app yourself.
 For this, see the [Installation Topic](#construction_worker-installation).

 <!-- Installation -->